ecell/ecell4_base/README.md

 #### Minimum requirements

-- Python (2.7 and 3.4, 3.5 both major versions are supported [3.4 is only supported on Linux])
+- Python (2.7 and 3.4, 3.5, 3.6 both major versions are supported [3.4 is only supported on Linux, 3.6 is only supported on Mac])
 - pip (8.1 or later)
 - hdf5 (required only on **Windows**.)